Updated

 Number one: Hypefury

 Hypefury earns the number one spot in this roundup on a combination of maturity, operational breadth, and trust in the established creator community.
 The product has been on the market since 2020 and remains the most-recommended scheduler-and-automation tool for solo creators, ghostwriters, and small agencies.
-The feature set covers the full operational workflow: scheduling, evergreen recycling (the strongest implementation in the category), multi-platform cross-posting to LinkedIn / Instagram / Threads / TikTok / Facebook Pages, engagement-builder targeting against specific users and keywords, auto-DM functionality scaling by tier, and tweet-to-Reels automation.
+The feature set covers the full operational workflow: scheduling, evergreen recycling (the strongest implementation in the category), multi-platform cross-posting to LinkedIn, Instagram, and Threads (Facebook and TikTok both in the lineup as of June 2026), engagement-builder targeting against specific users and keywords, auto-DM functionality scaling by tier, and one-click text-to-image or text-to-video repurposing.

 Strengths: evergreen recycling is best-in-category, cross-posting is deep, automation is reliable, pricing is reasonable at the entry tier.
 Limitations: AI writing features at the upper tiers are general-LLM-flavored output rather than voice-trained output; if voice fidelity is the bottleneck, Hypefury is not the layer of the stack that fixes it.